51st Annual Delaware Antiques Show

 From the outset there has been an overriding emphasis on both excellence and education.
 Opportunities abound not only for attendees who wish to purchase fabulous decorative arts objects but for those just interested in learning about antiques.
 Loan exhibits have been a part of every show.
 From spice cabinets (1964) to English pottery (1975), Belter furniture (1987), American paintings (1991), and weathervanes (2005), a wide variety of objects from public and private collections has been featured.
 Educational lectures have also been integral to annual planning.
 Distinguished speakers from Wendell Garrett to the Keno brothers, Lord Wedgwood, Martha Stewart, and Bunny Williams have enlightened and delighted audiences.
 Top-notch dealers who return year after year have consistently presented the best of the best.
 And, of course, a glittering preview party has helped set the stage for the spectacular three day event.

-So join us this year, 2013, as we celebrate fifty years of outstanding shows with a heartfelt thanks to all the chairmen, committee members, dealers, volunteers, and visitors who have contributed so much to our success.
-Now onward to the next fifty!
+So join us this year as we celebrate our the beginning of our second half-century of outstanding shows with a heartfelt thanks to all the chairmen, committee members, dealers, volunteers, and visitors who have contributed so much to our success.

 The Delaware Antiques Show benefits educational programming at Winterthur.